alexretana/JobPilot-JobSearchAssistant/tsx_update_checklist.md

 - ✅ **SkillBank Components** - All components updated and validated
 - ✅ **Resume Builder Components** - All components updated and validated
 - ✅ **Timeline Components** - All components updated and validated

-### In Progress Components
-- 🔄 **Shared/UI Components** - No legacy API usage found, but validation pending
+- ✅ **Shared/UI Components** - All components validated (no legacy API usage found)

+### Final Status
+🎉 **ALL COMPONENTS SUCCESSFULLY UPDATED AND VALIDATED** 🎉

+### Legacy API Files Removed
+- ✅ `frontend/src/services/userProfileApi.ts`
+- ✅ `frontend/src/services/timelineApi.ts`
+- ✅ `frontend/src/services/skillBankApi.ts`

-### Next Steps
+### Verification
-1. Complete validation of all updated components with subprocess servers and Playwright
+- ✅ All Playwright tests pass
+- ✅ All Vitest unit tests pass
-2. Verify no remaining legacy API imports exist in the codebase
+- ✅ No remaining legacy API imports in the codebase
-3. Update `ActivityLog.tsx` if needed

-See `remaining_components_update_plan.md` for detailed implementation guidance for any remaining components.
+- ✅ All components function correctly with the new service layer

+See `frontend_update_final_summary.md` for a complete summary of the work completed.

+**Status: COMPLETE** ✅